 - Keep your audience involved.

-Never read from a typed script.
+Never read from a script.
 Use appropriate visual aids.
 If your audience seem bored or distracted, invite questions to get their interest back.

 7.3 A face-to-face meeting is your best opportunity to build a lasting rapport with the customer.